p0z0/p0z0.github.com/README.markdown

  - [Iterator](http://www.php.net/manual/en/class.iterator.php) @ `lib/utils/ObjectList`

 #How do I use the client?
 After you instantiate the `JsonRpcClient` with the server URL, there have two option to send a request.
 Both method using the `RpcRequest` class @ `lib/client/` which help us to sending a well formatted request.
+Step by step tuturial soon.
 ##Single request
 ###Sending a request
 So, triggering a single request after `$client = new JsonRpcClient('http://serverurl');` you can use one of the following methods: